jerichoBob/sightline-explorer/README.md

 ## Environment Setup

-To run this streamlit app locally, create a new environment for your streamlit app
+To run this streamlit app locally, once you've done the necessary ```git clone git@github.com:jerichoBob/sightline-explorer.git```, create a new environment for your streamlit app, activate that environment and then run the app:
 ```sh
 conda create --name streamlit --file streamlit_env_requirements.txt
 conda activate streamlit